 Showcasing Bristol's parks and green spaces

 Created as part of the Bristol Green Capital Project, the Parkhive app showcases Bristol’s beautiful parks and green spaces.
-Using GPS to identify the parks nearby, Parkhive offers residents and visitors key information about the parks, to encourage people to explore new areas of the city.
+Using GPS to identify parks nearby, Parkhive offers residents and visitors key information about Bristol’s parks, encouraging people to explore new areas of the city.
 As well as providing information on how to get to the site, Parkhive also tells users the features of each park, including play areas, toilets, cafes, sports facilities, water features and more.

 We decided to work with Calvium because they would provide a learning opportunity for our graduates to work with a leading tech company and learn app building skills.
 The app building process was collaborative, developed between our teams, and the opportunity to have a hands-on approach was a major draw for us.
 Calvium’s ethos is exactly in line with our organisation’s goal to build new relationships between the university and external partners, and the successful outcome of this project is an important example of that.